Deltares/hydromt_wflow/docs/dev_guide/dev_install.rst

     $ pixi run hx .

-this will make sure your LSP can find your environment so it can give you proper tabcompletion and other warnings if necessary.
+this will make sure your LSP can find your environment so it can give you proper tab completion and other warnings if necessary.